 “Hraver!”
 Lumba exclaimed.

 Peasants begun to crowd around the scene.
 They gasped as rumors already began to spread.

 “I didn’t kill the poor sod, Matie.
 I teleported him away at the last minute and held him in stasis.”

 “You really haven’t lost your touch, have you?”

 Archmages have mastered the controlled application of the Ley.
 They are astute, revered, and seemingly all-powerful.

-Wield magic like a plaything as the Archmage in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Wield magic like a plaything as the Archmage in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!